learningequality/kolibri/docs/dev/frontend.rst

 Single-page Apps
 ----------------

-The Kolibri front-end is made of a few high-level "app" plugins, which are single-page JS applications with their own base URL and a single root Vue.js component.
+The Kolibri front-end is made of a few high-level "app" plugins, which are single-page JS applications (conventionally *app.js*) with their own base URL and a single root Vue.js component.
 Examples of apps are 'Learn' and 'User Management', as shown in the example above.
 Apps are independent of each other, and can only reference components and styles from within themselves and from core.

 Each app is implemented as a Kolibri plugin and is defined in a subdirectory of *kolibri/plugins*.

 On the Server-side, the ``kolibri_plugin.py`` file describes most of the configuration for the single-page app.
 In particular, this includes the base Django HTML template to return (with an empty ``<body>``), the URL at which the app is exposed, and the javascript entry file which is run on load.

-On the client-side, the app creates a single ``KolibriModule`` object in the entry file and registers this with the core app, a global variable called ``kolibriGlobal``.
+On the client-side, the app creates a single ``KolibriModule`` object in the entry file (conventionally *app.js*) and registers this with the core app, a global variable called ``kolibriGlobal``.
 The Kolibri Module then mounts single root component to the HTML returned by the server, which recursively contains all additional components, html and logic.

 Defining a New Kolibri Module